Milan Stepišnik

-Milan Stepišnik (11 November 1910 – 18 November 1950) was a Slovenian athlete.
+Milan Stepišnik (11 November 1910 – 18 November 1950) was a Yugoslav athlete.
 He competed in the men's hammer throw at the 1936 Summer Olympics, representing Yugoslavia.

 During World War II, Stepisnik refused to make the Nazi salute in games; he was later imprisoned in Dachau, and following the Dachau trials he was sentenced to death by a firing squad.